 Serving as a trustee for your family can be a valuable experience for you, while also providing an important service to your family.
 But before you accept the position, make sure that you understand the role you will play for the family and are willing to accept the responsibilities and liability that come with it.

-Selecting the right trustee is one of the most important decisions a grantor will make.
-The role of trustee has evolved significantly over the 21st century, and today’s trustee needs to recognize that a trust is rooted in a human relationship, not just a legal one.
-When selecting your trustee, look for the 7 traits to help you select the right one for you.
+The role of a trustee has evolved significantly over the 21st century, and today’s trustee needs to recognize that a trust is rooted in a human relationship, not just a legal one.
+When selecting your trustee, there are seven traits to keep in mind when selecting the right one for you.

 Also known as a family trust company, a private trust company (PTC) is an entity that allows families to unbundle fiduciary services in furtherance of family and financial goals.
 In this overview and primer, learn more about the elements of the PTC structure, board roles and responsibilities, and when it makes sense to form a PTC.